Skip to main content

 Music: This course leads the skills and concepts acquired in previous courses into practical application in an educational setting.
 It includes an introduction to the Waldorf music curriculum, with considerations regarding age appropriate music activities and their adaptation for students with varying levels of ability.
 The course culminates in an individual music instruction project, prepared for a small group of children under the guidance of the course instructor.
 Eurythmy: This course aims to deepen the artistic element of eurythmy, as well as the understanding of pedagogical and remedial eurythmy.
 Participants are introduced to, and practice, the following elements and principles of eurythmy: hygienic and pedagogical forms/exercises; polarities within both speech and tone eurythmy; the Apollonian element of eurythmy; the "Hallelujah;" the signs of the Zodiac and their qualifies in relation to the consonants.

-In the upper division baccalaureate degree category, 3 semester hours in Curative Education, Music, Movement, Expressive Arts, Education, Curative Educational Curative Methods, and any discipline that could benefit from such a complementary learning experience (10/09 Administrative Review) (10/10 revalidation) (11/15 revalidation) (10/20 revalidation).
+In the upper division baccalaureate degree category, 3 semester hours in Curative Education, Social Therapy, Social Agriculture, Inclusive Social Development, Music, Movement, Expressive Arts, Education, Curative Educational Curative Methods, and any discipline that could benefit from such a complementary learning experience (10/09 Administrative Review) (10/10 revalidation) (11/15 revalidation) (10/20 revalidation).
+NOTE: This course is reinforced through Practicums.
 NOTE: Earlier versions of this course are entitled Music III and Eurythmy III.